Want to know how to embed video into a website? Looking for a rundown of some of the many options available for video embedding?

 Below is an example of a playlist embed:

 How to embed video into a website

-On IBM Cloud Video, content can be embed by clicking a channel and then navigating to the embed tab on the right.
+On IBM’s video streaming and enterprise video streaming offerings, content can be embed by clicking a channel and then navigating to the embed tab on the right.

 From here, three different options are available.
 These include:

 Just embeds the interactivity module, which can include chat or Q&A and can be placed in a unique location on a site if preferred

 Includes both the video player and either the interactivity modules or a video gallery